assemble/assemble/README.md

 ---

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Fri Jun 21 2013 03:52:27._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sun Jun 23 2013 02:36:08._